 Securden Unified PAM is a full-featured privileged access security solution that combines Password Vaulting, Privileged Account Management, Remote Access / Remote Session Management, Application Password Management, Privilege Elevation and Delegation Management, and Endpoint Privilege Management in a single package.

-It helps IT teams to securely store, protect, and automate the management of all high privileged account passwords, keys, and identities.
+It helps IT teams to securely store, protect, and automate the management of all highly privileged account passwords, keys, and identities.
 It enables IT administrators to centrally control, audit, monitor, and record all access to critical IT assets, thereby reducing risks related to privileged access.

 Securden can be deployed in minutes on a server on-prem or hosted on private cloud instances.
+Try now.